-Table 6.38 — EEs for EAs whose label begins with C
+Table 6.38 — EEs for EAs with labels beginning with C

 CABLE_TYPE The type of a cable.